-PGCE Personal statement
+PGCE Personal Statement Guide

 Here is a guide to help you complete your PGCE Personal Statement for both Primary and Secondary Education: